backstage/backstage/.changeset/selfish-pigs-glow.md

 '@backstage/plugin-auth-node': patch
 ---

-Allow overriding default ownership resolving
+Allow overriding default ownership resolving with the new `AuthOwnershipResolutionExtensionPoint`